ghiculescu/payaus-docs/_posts/staff/2013-02-06-importing.md

 #### Three Golden Rules

-There are two important rules to keep in mind when exporting your data;
+There are three important rules to keep in mind when exporting your data;

 1. Ensure that all staff you wish to import have a **MYOB Card ID**.
 PayAus uses this field to import data back in to MYOB.
 Staff without a Card ID will not be imported.
 You can set a Card ID when editing employee details in MYOB.
 [This guide](http://www.perdisco.com/au/myobLearning/setup/addEmployee.aspx) (step 5) may be helpful.
 2. Ensure your file is **tab delimited**.
 This means the spaces between fields are separated by tabs (as opposed to commas).
 The default in MYOB AccountRight 2011 and later is commas; you *must* change it to tabs.